miklevin/MikeLev.in/_posts/2023-05-03-long-tail-seo-is-dead-e-e-a-t-a-walrus.md

 Wrapping such coming-of-age stories in the trappings of fantasy and nonsense makes them more palatable to the masses, especially when it comes to a young girl whose prospects in life especially in the 1800s were so limited.
-But my introducing the ambiguity of the real world into the fantasy world, it made it more palatable, and perhaps even more timeless.
-It certainly ages better than when a boy is cast into a real-world like floating down the Mississippi River with a runaway slave and triggering N-word language that gets it banned.
+But by introducing the ambiguity of the real world into the fantasy world, it made it more palatable, and perhaps even more timeless.
+It certainly ages better than a boy is cast into a very realistic world floating down the Mississippi River with a runaway slave and triggering N-word language that gets it banned.
 Alice is virtually ban-proof in addition to timeless.